BUSINESS ADMINISTRATION (B.A.)

 - Financial assistance and scholarships

 - At least 23 years of age (or qualify as a working adult)

 - Cumulative GPA of 2.0 on a 4.0 scale

 - Applicants not meeting admissions requirements may appeal to the Admitting and Registration Committee

 - Complete an Adult Admissions Application and pay the appropriate application fee.

-- Submit official transcripts from each college/university you’ve attended.
-You’ll need to supply a high school or GED transcript if there are no transferable credits.
+- Submit official transcripts from each college or university you’ve attended.
+Supply a high school or GED transcript if there are no transferable college or university credits.

-- Submit a narrative statement (one page in length) describing your educational goals and why you are seeking to become a Warner student.
+- Submit an admissions essay (1 page in length) describing your educational goals and why you are seeking to become a Warner student.